cliffordx/legalbai/pages/RPC_Annotated___Book_2.md

 			- **Art.
 225.** *Escape of prisoner under the custody of a person not a public officer.* collapsed:: true
 				- Any private person to whom the conveyance or custody or a prisoner or person under arrest shall have been confided, who shall commit any of the offenses mentioned in the two preceding articles, shall suffer the penalty next lower in degree than that prescribed for the public officer.
-		- ### Section Two. — Infidelity in the custody of document
+		- #### Section Two. — Infidelity in the custody of document collapsed:: true
 			- **Art.
 226.** *Removal, concealment or destruction of documents.* id:: 63cbc7e6-2622-47d0-b562-b04606161c9f collapsed:: true